BY DANIEL T. GOMES

 In almost two hundred years, the Templars stood for what everyone recognized at that time as true soldiers of Christ: men who naturally and without qualms committed themselves to a war as physical as it was spiritual.
 The white mantle, the red cross, and many other idiosyncrasies made the Templar a stirring icon that mixed heroic virtues with religious cause and fervor.
 Such zeal for the protection of holy places by the Order was essential in maintaining Christian factions in the Middle East, which nevertheless didn’t last long due to the unceasing efforts of Muslim states and to the sprawling schisms within the Christian nobility.

 All this and much more can be found in this comprehensive work featuring international historians and specialists such as Helen Nicholson and Alain Demurger.
-This book is fundamental to a better understanding of one of Medieval Era’s most powerful institutions and the way it impacted the Christendom of its time.
+This book is fundamental to a better understanding of one of the most powerful institutions of the Medieval Era and of how it impacted the Christendom of its time.